 From a rooftop in Mali, this is Terry Clark reporting….

-I think we did that, but I learned far more than I ever tried to teach.
+I think we did that, but I learned far more about journalism than I ever tried to teach.

-Yes, I did sit on a rooftop and receive the gift of a lifetime from our guide and interpreter—a communal meal on a pallet with live African music as the sun went down in the dusty sky.
+Yes, I did sit on a rooftop and receive the gift of a lifetime from our guide and interpreter Mr. Assoumane Maiga (now a doctoral student at Oklahoma State University)—a communal meal on a pallet with live African music as the sun went down in the dusty sub-Saharan sky.

 I made my first venture into broadcast journalism, using a video camera to record sights and sounds and people.
 I used a digital SLR and a point-and-shoot to capture some unbelievable images and memories.
 I kept a daily journal, by hand, that numbers almost 100 pages for 10 days.

-I came back proud to be a journalist in the real sense of the word--keeping a daily journal and discovering much about journalism and freedom and a special people.
+I came back with renewed inspiration, actually proud to be a journalist in the real sense of the word--keeping a daily journal and discovering much about journalism and freedom and a special people, and telling the stories to others, with purpose.

-And I learned that Mali’s media can teach American media many things that we’ve pretty much lost.
+And I learned that Mali’s media can teach American media many things that we’ve pretty much lost or forgotten.

 For the record, Mali is immensely poor and dirty.
 Literacy is only about 30 percent.
 Lifespan averages 48 years.
-It is either Sahara or Saheil—sub-Sahara—a dry land where 11 million people eke out a living in a country twice the size of Texas.
+Eleven million people eke out a living in a country twice the size of Texas.
 Half the population is under 14, and intestinal diseases and malaria kill half the children.

 But I saw happy people, I saw people wearing bright-colored clothes, I saw people who had nothing and yet had everything.
 I didn’t see malnutrition—many eat fresh vegetables and fruit every day, though many have only a porridge called Toh.
 I saw no lazy people—people who work harder than we imagine, and who still smile and laugh and play and love family—people who have hope.
 I saw imaginative people who create paintings, and sculpture and jewelry and carvings and fantastically colored dyed cloth.
 I saw people who like Americans, and people who remember living under a dictatorship 16 years ago, and who treasure freedom.

-The people are very suspicious of concentrated power, just like Americans were when we gained freedom from the British..
-As a result, they’re committed to decentralization and have set up a true federal system—like we used to have.
-Asked if they got together on national holidays to sing songs march and so forth, and they responded that they wouldn’t tolerate mandatory group activities.
+The people are suspicious of concentrated power, just like Americans were when we gained freedom from the British.
+They’ve decentralized and have set up a true federal system—like we used to have.
+Asked if they got together on national holidays to sing songs, march and so forth, they responded that they wouldn’t tolerate mandatory group activities.
 I wondered what they’d think of our “Pledge of Allegiance” in schools.
-The main native language, Bambara, actually means “I refuse submission.”
+The main native language, Bambara, means “I refuse submission.”
 The people are literally “jealous” of their freedom.

 That’s only a portion of what I saw and experienced and tasted.